someparty/someparty/source/articles/2017-10-01-silatujuujutit.html.markdown

 Nova Scotia not-for-profit DIY collective [Mirus Records](http://mirusrecords.com/) have released [*Mixtape I*](http://mirusrecords.bandcamp.com), their first compilation featuring exclusive new recordings from Halifax artists.
 The 15 song set is available digitally or as a limited edition made-to-order cassette.
 Profits from the sale of the comp will go to [The Plumbtree Project](http://mirusrecords.com/index.php/the-plumtree-project/), which aims to provide private music lessons to eight women, along with a few months in a jam space and passes to the Halifax Pop Explosion.

 The comp ends with a new track by the [Booji Boys](https://boojiboysfuneral.bandcamp.com/), who broke out a cover of "Sold Out" by the early Boston punk act Gang Green.
-Frontman Cody Googoo  recently announced that their second Booji Boys full-length is nearing completion too.
+Guitarist Cody Googoo recently announced that their second Booji Boys full-length is nearing completion too.
 Look for it at some point on [Drunken Sailor Records](http://www.drunkensailorrecords.co.uk/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sXyWK8P3H6I" frameborder="0" allowfullscreen></iframe>